acwalker5875/VBA-Challenge/README.md

   - The total stock volume of the stock

-I used the .Activate function to apply the code to all worksheets simultaniously
+I used the .Activate function to apply the code to all worksheets simultaniously, my tutor Limei Hu reccomended that to streamline the coding

-I added the Len(cell) function to the color condtionals to avoid the blank cells being filled
+I added the Len(cell) function to the color condtionals to avoid the blank cells being filled which I found from a google search

-I found the Max and Min functions quickly on google, but needed some help to find the Match function which I used to apply the appropriate ticker symbol
+I found the Max and Min functions quickly on google, but needed some help to find the Match function which I used to apply the appropriate ticker symbol.
+Saad Khan, from askBCS helped me to identify  the correct code to apply here.